ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 tags: [Website Fingerprinting, CNN, Hyperparameters, Network Traffic Data, Deep Learning]
 image:
   path: '/assets/img/headers/fingerprinting.webp'
-  alt: DALL-E Image captures the sophisticated neural network and abstract digital connections involved in this process.
+  alt: DALL-E Image of CNN created using small geometric shapes in a monochrome design on a black background.
 ---

 ## Introduction

 > Website fingerprinting is a technique that classifies network traffic data into specific websites based on distinct characteristics such as packet size, timing, and number.
 {: .prompt-info }

 This method creates a unique "fingerprint" for each website, allowing attackers to infer the web pages a user visits, even through encrypted connections.

 In this research, a Convolutional Neural Network (CNN) was trained and evaluated for its effectiveness in website fingerprinting attacks.
 Established hyperparameters from previous studies (AWF, DF, DL) were utilized to gauge their impact on model performance.

 > The CNN model achieved a 10% improvement in accuracy when tested across the entire dataset.
 {: .prompt-tip }